blueburrito24/obsidiannotes/University/Year 2/CS2DSA/Data Structures Unit 1.md

 	constant time, consistently fast no matter what size of input O(n)
-	linear time, time increases with the size of input O(n^2)
+	linear time, time increases with the size of input O(n<sup>2</sup>)
 	every item in a data-set interacts with every other item, e.g., 10 students handshaking amongst each other = 100 handshakes.
-Very slow!
+Note that this is about pairs interacting not just items interacting with eachother.
 O(log n)
 	faster than O(n) but slower than O(1).
 Like perusing a dictionary, this algorithm speed goes to the middle of a data set then jumps back or forth to find the inquired data.
 This halves and halves the operation over and over.
+So inversely, n increases the operations by a small amount .

 Accessing data via a data-set, like an array, would be an example of O(1).
 Making a new array in order to add new data, or deleting data (besides data at the very end) which shifts the whole array, would be O(n).